mahnoor-shahid/seq2point/README.md

 git clone https://github.com/mahnoor-shahid/seq2point
 ```

-2) This project uses refit_loader as a submodule.
-Better to upgrade it to ensure latest version of submodule is being used.
+2) This project uses nilm-analyzer python package.
+Use the following command to install the package.
 ```
-git submodule update --remote
+pip install nilm-analyzer
 ```

 3) [Download](#downloads) the refit dataset and it must be located in the data folder as specified by config.json file of refit_loader.
 (If not sure where data folder should be located, take a reference from [repository structure](#repository_structure))